Home

 Food and beverage

-South Australia’s food and beverage industries are a vital part of the state’s economy and there are major opportunities for growth locally, nationally and overseas. -
+Our food and beverage industries are vital to the state’s economy, with opportunities for local, national, and overseas growth. -

 Forestry

-We work with businesses and the community to promote the future of the forestry and wood products industry in South Australia, whilst seeking new opportunities for development. -
+We work with businesses and the community to develop world-leading initiatives for the forestry and wood products industries. -

 Grains and crops

-Grains produced in SA include wheat, barley, canola, lentils, oats, peas, beans, lupins and chickpeas.
-See how we support and assist this increasingly sustainable industry. -
+The sustainable grains industry in SA produces wheat, barley, canola, lentils, oats, peas, beans, lupins and chickpeas. -

 Grape and wine

-South Australia accounts for almost 80% of Australia’s premium wine production, produced from some of the oldest vines in the world.
-See how we support this globally renowned industry. -
+SA accounts for almost 80% of Australia’s premium wine production, with some of the oldest grapevines in the world. -

 Horticulture

-South Australia is a major producer of premium horticulture, recognised for its excellence in environmentally clean, safe and advanced agricultural production.
-Learn more about this vital industry. -
+Our state is recognised for excellence in environmentally clean, safe, and advanced horticultural production. -

 Livestock, wool and dairy